kailaix/ADCME.jl/docs/src/inverse_modeling.md

 | $\nabla\cdot(f(u)\nabla u) = 0$          | Functional**         | DNN Learning from indirect data | [3](https://arxiv.org/abs/1905.12530) |
 | $\nabla\cdot(\varpi\nabla u) = 0$        | Stochastic Inversion | Adversarial Learning with GAN   | [4](https://arxiv.org/abs/1910.06936) |

+To see how those problems can be solved with ADCME in practice, see this [tutorial](inverse_impl.md).

 Note:

 *Arguments of $f$ are independent of $u$